Ukraine-Russia War – Fight Misinformation Using a VPN

 - Smooth streaming and torrenting experience

-- Whitelist feature let’s decide which app to encrypt and which to not
+- The whitelist feature decides which app to encrypt and which not to

 - Uses AES-256-GCM, RSA-2048, Perfect Forward Secrecy encryption